What is List Filtering?

 Beyond making simple yes/no authorization decisions, apps regularly need to generate lists of authorized data.
 Imagine you're building a dashboard for GitCloud users.
 When an authenticated user accesses the page, they should see a high-level overview of the repositories they have "read" access for.
 This is an example of a list (all repositories) of authorized data (they have "read" access for).

-How to Filter Lists
+How to filter lists

 A naive way to generate that list would be to fetch all repositories from the database and then filter them in-memory by asking if the current user is allowed to view each repository in turn.
 If GitCloud has millions of repositories, that might get pretty darn slow, not to mention creating a lot of network requests.